pgreze/kts-auto-proxy/README.md

 # kts-auto-proxy

-This action automatically replace the repositories listed in a kotlin script file with their equivalent proxies specified in the repos_with_proxies argument.
+This action automatically replace the repositories listed in a kotlin script file with their equivalent proxies specified in the repos_to_proxies argument.

 This is helpful for example if you're reaching the rate limit of a repository, or if you want to ensure that the repository content is always available